 On 26 February 2014, the Council of the European Union and the European Parliament adopted two directives aimed at simplifying public procurement procedures and making them more flexible.
-EU countries have until April 2016 to transpose the new rules into national law (except with regard to e-procurement where the deadline is October 2018).
+EU countries had until April 2016 to transpose the new rules into national law (except with regard to e-procurement where the deadline was October 2018).

 - Directive 2014/25/EU on procurement by entities operating in the water, energy, transport and postal services sectors.

 The new rules seek to ensure greater inclusion of common societal goals in the procurement process.
 These goals include environmental protection, social responsibility, innovation, combating climate change, employment, public health and other social and environmental considerations.

 In terms of GPP, the following sections of the directives are worth drawing attention to:

 - Defining the requirements of a contract: Defining technical specifications is guided through Article 42 and Annex VII of Directive 2014/24/EU; and Article 60 and Annex VIII of Directive 2014/25/EU.

 - Use of labels: Conditions for using labels are laid out in Article 43 of Directive 2014/24/EU; and Article 61 of Directive 2014/25/EU.

 - Lowest price award and life-cycle costing (LCC): Awarding public contracts on the basis of the most economically advantageous tender is provided as part of Article 67 of Directive 2014/24/EU; and Article 82 of Directive 2014/25/EU.